Daisuke Nakamura (fighter): DEEP

 He captured the DEEP Lightweight Championship against Yasuaki Kishimoto and defended it before Pancrase veteran Takafumi Ito, but he lost it to fellow Pancrase exponent Satoru Kitaoka.

 Four years departed from his previous fight, Nakamura returned to face Tatsunao Nagakura at DEEP: 97 Impact.
 He won the fight via second-round knockout.

 Nakamura then faced the reigning featherweight champion Juntaro Ushiku in a non-title bout at DEEP 100 on February 21, 2021.
 He won the fight via second-round knockout.

 Nakamura then challenged Ushiku for the DEEP Featherweight Championship in a rematch at DEEP 102 on July 4, 2021.
 He lost the fight via split decision.

 Nakamura faced Suguru Nii at Rizin 31 - Yokohama on October 24, 2021.
 He won the bout via his signature flying armbar in the first round.

 Nakamura faced Michihiro Omigawa at DEEP 106 on February 26, 2022.
 He won the fight via armbar in the third.

 Nakamura faced Sora Yamamoto at Rizin 34 on March 20, 2022.
 He lost the fight by split decision.

 Nakamura faced Yuta Sato at Deep 108 Impact on July 10, 2022.
 He won the bout by unanimous decision.

 Nakamura faced Kouya Kanda at Deep 110 Impact on November 12, 2022.
 He lost the bout by unanimous decision.

 Nakamura faced Tatsuhiko Iwamoto on December 18, 2022 at DEEP Osaka Impact 2022 4th Round, winning the bout via reverse heel hook in the second round.

 Nakamura faced Min Woo Kim at Black Combat 5: Song of the Sword on February 4, 2023.
 He was choked out in the third round via rear-naked choke.

+On July 14, 2024, he faced Rikuto "Dark" Shirakawa at DEEP 120 IMPACT, and although it was a close and heated battle, he lost by split decision.

+Professional grappling career

+Nakamura was scheduled to compete at Quintet 4 on September 10, 2023 where he would represent Team Sakuraba.
+Nakamura drew his only match and his team went out in the opening round.